klay-music/klay-beam/README.md

 The example job uses the following ingredients:
 1. `bin/run_example.py` pipeline script
 1. `klay-beam:0.2.0` docker container
-1. `environment/osx-64-klay-beam.yml` local environment.
+1. `environment/osx-64-klay-beam.yml` local environment

 To run the example job:
-1. Talk to Charles or Max for GCP IAP permissions.
+1. Talk to Charles or Max for GCP IAP permissions
 1. Activate a `klay-beam` conda environment locally, (for example `environment/osx-64-klay-beam.yml`)
-1. Run `bin/run_example.py` (see example below for arguments).
+1. Run `bin/run_example.py` (see example below for arguments)

 ```bash
 # Run Locally in the klay-beam conda environment.
 Running locally allows you to